intra2net/avocado-i2n/README.md

 be manipulated via on states (thus without interfering with the original setup).
-Such a permanent vm might just be brought from outside to participate in the test suite orchestration with a minimal pre-set on state or could be fully prepared using the test suite toolset through an extra tool development.
+Such a permanent vm might just be brought from outside to participate in the test suite orchestration with a minimal pre-set on state or could be fully prepared using the test suite tool set through an extra tool development.
 More information about it and ephemeral tests in general can be found in the test development documentation.